Question

 More Syllogism Questions

-- In the question below there are three statements followed by three conclusions I, II and III.
-You have to take the three given statements to be true even i...
+- In the questions given below there are three statements followed by three conclusions I, II and III.
+You have to take the three given statements to be true...

-- Three statements are given, followed by three conclusions numbered I, II and III.
-Assuming the statements to be true, even if they seem to be at variance w...
+- Two statements are given followed by three conclusions numbered I, II, and III assuming the statements to be true, even if they seem to be at variance with...

 Relevant for Exams: